Investing can be a daunting task, especially if you are new to the game.

 Now, what exactly does the price to cash flow ratio show?

-For example, if you are evaluating ten different manufacturing companies, and nine of them have ratios above 20, and one has a ratio of 8, the company with the ratio of 8 could very potentially be undervalued.
+If nine of these companies have P/CF ratios above 20, while one company has a significantly lower ratio of 8, it suggests that the company with a ratio of 8 could potentially be undervalued.

 Cautions & Further Explanation

 Investors must remember that no one ratio or metric is foolproof when evaluating the financial health of a company.